 In addition, if we want to suffer less and enjoy more connection and calm with our children, we can help shift our perceptions of the qualities of our strong-willed child from ones that are limiting to ones that are empowering.

-Shifting our mindset of strong-willed children from difficult, defiant and non-compliant to the successful qualities of perseverance, knowing what they need and want, authenticity, with strong integrity can help us parents shift from resentment and fear to acceptance and appreciation and of the gifts our children have to offer us, and this world.
+Shifting our mindset of strong-willed children from difficult, defiant and non-compliant to the successful qualities of perseverance, knowing what they need and want, authenticity, with strong integrity can help us parents shift from resentment and fear to acceptance and appreciation of the gifts our children have to offer us and this world.